-- 4) The reuse of existing buildings with special historical value is encouraged. - 5) The proposed building(s), structure(s) and site design should be consistent with practices in the Deerfield Design Guide. - b) Resource protection standards - i.
-Open Space: A proposed development that contains land identified in the Master Plan or Open Space Plan as important conservation/recreation lands shall develop a design that protects those lands. - ii.
-Scenic Roads: The proposed development shall maintain stonewalls, trees, vegetation and other amenities consistent with scenic road designation or other roads with potential scenic road designation to the extent possible. - iii.
-Topography: The site design should preserve significant existing vegetation and landforms to the extent practical and incorporate existing stone walls and woods roads whenever possible. - iv.
+- 1. Open Space: A proposed development that contains land identified in the Master Plan or Open Space Plan as important conservation/recreation lands shall develop a design that protects those lands. - 2.
+Scenic Roads: The proposed development shall maintain stonewalls, trees, vegetation and other amenities consistent with scenic road designation or other roads with potential scenic road designation to the extent possible. - 3.
+Topography: The site design should preserve significant existing vegetation and landforms to the extent practical and incorporate existing stone walls and woods roads whenever possible. - 4.
 Geology (or Natural Features): A proposed site plan with areas of natural or geological hazard such as slopes over 15%, rock falls, flood hazard areas, or soil conditions unfavorable to development (such as wetlands and/or poorly and very poorly drained soils) and their vegetative buffers, should set aside these areas from development.
-Permanent protection through an easement, deed restrictions, or other protective covenants is encouraged. - v.
-Plants and Wildlife: A site that contains an area which serves as a habitat for wildlife and/or plant species identified by NH Fish and Game Wildlife Action Plan or NH Natural Heritage Inventory as significant, and in particular need of attention, should take special precautions in site planning, construction, and operation to preserve these areas and maintain wildlife connectivity across the site. - vi.
-Historic areas: A proposed development located within an existing village or historic area that may include a locally designated historic structure, shall maintain the integrity of the historic resources on the site. - vii.
+Permanent protection through an easement, deed restrictions, or other protective covenants is encouraged. - 5.
+Plants and Wildlife: A site that contains an area which serves as a habitat for wildlife and/or plant species identified by NH Fish and Game Wildlife Action Plan or NH Natural Heritage Inventory as significant, and in particular need of attention, should take special precautions in site planning, construction, and operation to preserve these areas and maintain wildlife connectivity across the site. - 6.
+Historic areas: A proposed development located within an existing village or historic area that may include a locally designated historic structure, shall maintain the integrity of the historic resources on the site. - 7.
 Mineral Deposits: A proposed development which includes an area known to contain a commercial mineral deposit for which extraction could be commercially feasible, should design the project to preclude future extraction.
-Such uses on the same site could be incompatible. - viii.
-Fragile Areas: A proposed site plan that contains lands identified in the Deerfield Open Space Plan or other relevant study as ecologically sensitive and/or important (e.g. aquifers, lakeshores, agricultural soils of prime and/or statewide importance, unfragmented areas, important forest soils), should avoid development of these areas.
-Permanent protection is encouraged.
+Such uses on the same site could be incompatible. - 8.
+Fragile Areas: A proposed site plan that contains lands identified in the Deerfield Open Space Plan or other relevant study as ecologically sensitive and/or important (e.g. aquifers, lakeshores, agricultural soils of prime and/or statewide importance, unfragmented areas, important forest soils), should avoid development of these areas. - Permanent protection is encouraged. - 9.
+Noise: The noise level for proposed land uses and activities shall not exceed the following maximum sound pressure level (SPL).
+Sound pressure levels shall be measured on a sound level meter at all major lot lines of the site, at a height of at least 4 feet above the ground surface.
+Noise shall be measured with a sound level meter meeting the standards of the American National Standards Institute "American Standard Specification for General Purpose Sound Level Meters" and be set to the B-weighted response scale and slow response.
+Acceptable levels for boundaries that border residential properties is: 60 dB(SPL) from 7 a.m. -6 p.m. and 55 dB(SPL) from 6 p.m. - 7 a.m.
+Areas that boarder primarily commercial properties with no residential uses should be 75 dB(SPL) from 7 a.m. - 6 p.m. and 65 dB(SPL) from 6 p.m. - 7a.m.
+Consideration will be given to whether the noise is intermittent or continuous in duration.